True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 Read more about how we verify data →

 Disclaimer: This analysis is for informational purposes only and does not constitute financial advice.
 Median home prices, property tax rates, insurance premiums, and mortgage rates change frequently.
 Always verify current information and consult with a qualified mortgage professional before making purchasing decisions.
-CalcLogix is not a lender.
-Data current as of February 2026.
+CalcLogix is not a lender or an insurance carrier.
+Insurance figures are modeled estimates for cross-county comparison, not quotes; estimates vary by carrier and modeler.
+Data current as of August 1, 2026.

-Data current as of February 2026.
-Sources: California Association of Realtors, Freddie Mac, FHFA, California Board of Equalization, California Department of Insurance, U.S. Census Bureau.
+Data current as of August 1, 2026.
+Sources: California Association of Realtors (June 2026 sales & price report; Q1 2026 Housing Affordability Index), Freddie Mac PMMS (week ending July 30, 2026), FHFA 2026 conforming loan limits, NAR June 2026 existing-home sales, California Board of Equalization, California Department of Insurance, U.S. Census Bureau.